The Incomplete History of Bitcoin Development

 In fall 2012 the Bitcoin Foundation is announced.
 The Bitcoin Foundation hopes to achieve for Bitcoin what the Linux Foundation does for Linux.
 Some people raise the fear of development centralization in the announcement thread.

 Bitcoin version v0.8.0 is released in spring 2013.
 Two weeks after the release an unexpected hardfork splits the network in nodes that have and haven’t yet upgraded.
 The hardfork is resolved fairly quick.
 Different miners react by shifting their hashpower to the chain valid for both upgraded and not upgraded nodes.

 In late 2013 the Bitcoin software is rebranded to Bitcoin Core.
 In the following year companies such as Chaincode and Blockstream are founded.
 Later the MIT Digital Currency Initiative joins Chaincode and Blockstream by paying developers and researchers to work on Bitcoin.
 In February 2015 Joseph Poon and Tadge Dryja release the first draft of the Lightning Whitepaper.
-The next year Dashjr revises the BIP process with BIP 2 and the Bitcoin Core release v0.13.0 includes SegWit as a softfork.
-At the beginning of November 2016 the alert system is retired and in August 2017 SegWit gets activated.
+The next year Luke Dashjr revises the BIP process with BIP 2 and the Bitcoin Core release v0.13.0 includes SegWit as a softfork.
+In November 2016 the alert system is retired and in August 2017 SegWit gets activated.
 The year 2019 brings a new company, Square Crypto, sponsoring Bitcoin development.
 In May Pieter Wuille proposes BIP taproot.

 Over the years the Bitcoin development culture became more decentralized, well-defined and rigorous.
 There are currently six Bitcoin Core maintainers, distributed over three continents.
 Only they can to merge commits by contributors.
 Before commits get merged, however, they have to go through a review process, which has gotten a lot stricter.